StandDeskReview

 How to Test Standing Desk Stability: A Field-Repeatable Method

-Frame stability is the spec that separates a $400 desk from a $900 one.
-Here's how we test it — a method you can repeat in 10 minutes with a phone, a ruler, and a typing-load proxy.
+Frame stability is the factor that separates a budget desk from a premium one.
+Here's a repeatable method you can run in about 10 minutes with a phone, a

 By StandDeskReview Editorial · · 8 min read